The Street (British TV series)

 The Street is a British drama television series created by Jimmy McGovern and produced by Granada Television for the BBC.
-The series follows the lives of various residents of an unnamed street in Manchester and features an all-star cast including Timothy Spall, Jim Broadbent, Jane Horrocks, Bob Hoskins, and David Thewlis.
+The series follows the lives of various residents of an unnamed street in Manchester and features an all-star cast including Timothy Spall, Stephen Graham, Jim Broadbent, Jane Horrocks, Bob Hoskins, and David Thewlis.

 The Street won both the British Academy Television Award for Best Drama Series and RTS Television Award for Drama Series twice, in 2007 and 2008.
 It also won two International Emmy Awards in November 2007 for Best Drama and Best Actor (Jim Broadbent).
 The second series was nominated for the Best Drama prize at the 2008 Rose d'Or ceremony.
 Though it did not win, it received Special Mention from the jury.
 In November 2010, the third series won the International Emmy Award for Best Drama and Best Actor (Bob Hoskins).

 The third series began airing on 13 July 2009 and concluded on 17 August 2009.
 This was the final series to be made due to cutbacks at ITV Studios in Manchester (ITV produced the series, although it is shown by the BBC).

 The filming location was Rock Street, Higher Broughton in Salford.